sisoe24/Python-Easy-Print/README.md

 | `python-easy-print.easyLogError`      |                  |
 | `python-easy-print.easyLogCritical`   |                  |

-- Every command can be re-assigned to a new shortcut.(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information)
 - The main shortcut to remember is `ctrl+shift+l`, plus the initial letter of the action you want to execute: `p` for `print`, `d` for `dir`, `t` for `type`, `c` for custom, etc.
-- The Python2 command includes the word `py2` to be found in the Command palette faster.
-- See [Example Key Bindings](#16-example-key-bindings) for more shortcuts examples.
+- Every command can be re-assigned to a new shortcut.(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information).
+See [Example Key Bindings](#16-example-key-bindings) for more shortcuts examples

 ## 1.4.
 Extension Settings